Stop Student Loan Debt Collection Harassment.

 “I would highly recommend the Consumer Rights Law Firm to anybody that has been harassed!
 They were very professional and straightforward about my rights”.

-“I had the pleasure of dealing with Consumer Rights Law Firm PLLC on 2 different occasions the staff were very courteous and helpful, and they were familiar with the Collection Agency’s in question and the harassment calls stop, I was even compensated.
+“I had the pleasure of dealing with Consumer Rights Law Firm PLLC on 2 different occasions the staff was very courteous and helpful in dealing with my student loan debt, and they were familiar with the Collection agencies in question and the harassment calls stop, I was even compensated.
 I would recommend this company to anyone going thru this type of harassment a very satisfied customer”.

 “Because of a lie from a third-party debt collector that threatened me financially I nearly made the mistake of paying the debt collector money I couldn’t afford.
-The people here were friendly, knowledgeable and settled my case quickly.
+The people here were friendly and knowledgeable, and they settled my case quickly.
 THANK YOU SO MUCH!!”

 Check out the links below for more information: